Maradox/osmdroid-wiki/Offline-Map-Tiles.md

-This document has the definitive guide for using Osmdroid without a network connection.
+This document has the definitive guide for using osmdroid without a network connection.

 Most of this was written by @MKer (osmbounspack lead)

 # What are the supported storage formats?

-Osmdroid provides out of the box support for several different types of offline map tile caches.
+osmdroid provides out of the box support for several different types of offline map tile caches.

- * OsmDroid's flavor of a sqlite database (recommended)
+ * osmdroid's flavor of a sqlite database (recommended)
- * OSMDroid Zip
+ * osmdroid Zip
  * MBTiles
  * GEMF
  * GeoPackage (still under development)